nitinkc/nitinkc.github.io/_posts/Java/2021-10-13-Optionals.md

 In Streams API, Optional is returned

+* value.get() – returns value if present or throws exception
+• value.orElse(other) – returns value if present or returns other
+• value.orElseGet(Supplier) – returns value if present or calls function
+• value.isPresent() – returns true if value is present
 ### Keeping an object in case it is null, avoiding ternary operator

 Use of if statement can be avoided using declarative functional way.